Learnings from Ambience

 I saw the brave lady raising her voice, I learnt that foxes under the skin of lion just need a roar to run away.
 I saw the Russian lady respecting the Indian culture, I learnt that every place has its own culture and you should abide by it.

 8. Work is work

 My family has never distinguished between a girl and a boy and I find myself very lucky to be born to such liberal parents.
-As said, 'Children learn from elders', my father always help my mother in her daily chores.
-He joyously washes dishes and sometimes make meals too.
-He always say, "No work is big or little.
+As said, 'Children learn from elders', my father always helps my mother in her daily chores.
+He joyously washes dishes and sometimes makes meals too.
+He always says, "No work is big or little.
 No work is entitled to a particular person.
-It is just work which has to be accomplished."
+It is just a work which has to be accomplished."

 I saw my father doing all chores, I learnt work is meant to be done irrespective of your status.

 We have been studying the importance of saving the resources since our childhood.
 But how often do we pay attention towards the misuse of resources?
 Save water, Save electricity, Save energy are the most voluble slogans echoing in the textbooks.
 I used to write essays on 'Save Resources', make posters on 'Save Water' but hardly did I realized the intensity of these issues until I visited my village and had to face the power cuts, draw water from the well and walk miles of distance.
 That day I vowed I will use the available resources optimally and avoid their wastage.
 After all one has to bring the change to see the change.

 I saw resource crisis in my village, I learnt that the bounty of mother earth should be used optimally.

 We often take things for granted.
 We never realize its importance until it is gone.
 Don't take relations, love, prosperity for granted.
 We hardly stop by to say thank-you to our parents for our existence, to people serving us, to the bank balance for buying us luxuries, to the nature for providing us with living environment, to this universe for this beautiful life.

 I saw my beautiful ambience, I learnt that I have to be more grateful to make my life more beautiful.